MongoExpUser/Heavy-Oil-PVT-Simulator/README.md

 <b>Heavy-Oil-PVT-Simulator</b> <br>
 This module implements the "Peng-Robison EOS" for a 3-phase system.

-It calculates relevant non-isothermal PVT properties that can be used:
+It calculates relevant non-isothermal PVT properties that can be used: <br>
 a) To describe a given heavy oil/bitumen sample.
 b) As input input into thermal reservoir simulator.